sergi/sergimansilla.com/source/_posts/refactoring-in-go-using-reflection.md

 This is just a little test of what's possible with reflection, but I like it because it shows how to apply reflection to solve a simple, common problem.
 Reflection is not an area of Go that comes up very often, but it can be amazingly useful in some cases where the type system gets in the way of a problem you're trying to solve.

-It's also important to keep in mind that reflection is also a wonderful way of shooting yourself in the foot, since it makes it so easy to overrule Go's type system, potentially making your programs harder to debug.
+It's also important to keep in mind that reflection is also a wonderful way of shooting yourself in the foot: it makes it easy to overrule Go's type system, potentially making your programs harder to debug.

 If you want some more scenarios where you could use reflection, check out [this post from Jon Bodner](https://medium.com/capital-one-developers/learning-to-use-go-reflection-822a0aed74b7).
-It comes with nice explanations and examples where Reflection can help in the real world, along with it's main pros and cons.
+It comes with nice explanations and examples where Reflection can help in the real world, along with its main pros and cons.

-_Photo by Johny Goerend on Unsplash_